-Lafayette: The "Capitol of French Louisiana" is noted for its rich Cajun heritage.
+Lafayette, LA: The "Capitol of French Louisiana" is noted for its rich Cajun heritage.
 Visit historic cultural attractions, feast on Cajun and Creole favorites at local restaurants, shop for unique gifts or two-step to Cajun and Zydeco music heard nightly at local nightclubs.

 Maurice: Known for great food and down-home fun.
 Take some Cajun specialty meats home to cook later.

 Forked Island: This marshland community is dotted with rice farms, crawfish ponds, cattle and alligators.

 Pecan Island: See the majesty of the marsh in full view.
 Outdoor activities abound, from wintertime hunting to fresh and saltwater fishing, to crabbing and shrimping.